Judge Nicole Walker

 Judge Nicole Walker served as a magistrate for the Honorable Elinore Marsh Stormer in the Summit County Probate Court before being elected judge in November 2017.

-In 2019, Judge Walker became the Presiding Judge of the Akron Municipal Court’s OVI Court, a specialized docket intended to supervise OVI offenders in the community and help impact the jail population by reducing long-term sentences.
+In 2019, Judge Walker became the Presiding Judge of the Akron Municipal Court’s ARCH Court, a specialized docket intended to supervise OVI offenders in the community and help impact the jail population by reducing long-term sentences.

 Prior to serving in the Summit County Probate Court, Judge Walker served as a magistrate in the Summit County Court of Common Pleas and as an assistant prosecutor in the felony division of the Summit County Prosecutor’s Office.